Ratstail91/markup/README.md

 * Everything must be in a single super tag (default is "markup")
 * Opening tags must not have spaces between the '<' character and the name
+* Parent and child tags must not have the same name
+* Sibling tags must not have the same name either
 * It's potentially slow due to the "grinding"

 Copyright